xpfw/xpfw/README.md

 - [UI](#UI)

 ## Core
-[@xpfw/validate](https://xpfw.github.io/form), the core of xpfw, allows you to do form and permission validations based on a simple form definition.
+[@xpfw/validate](https://xpfw.github.io/form), the core of xpfw, allows you to do form and permission validations based on a form definition.

 ## Forms
 [@xpfw/form](https://xpfw.github.io/form) allows you to visualize the form definitions and their validation suggestions in React and React Native.